gofynd/fdk-client-javascript/documentation/application/CONFIGURATION.md

-Use this API to retrieve the details of given stores uid (the selling locations where the application will be utilized for placing orders).
+Retrieve the details of given stores uid (the selling locations where the application will be utilized for placing orders).

 *Returned Response:*